NBISweden/module-openrefine-dm-practices/_episodes/05-scripts.md

 ## Saving your work as a script

-1. In the `Undo / Redo` section, click `Extract...`, and select the steps that you want to apply to other datasets by clicking the check boxes.
+1. In the `Undo / Redo` section, click `Extract...`, and select the steps you want to apply to other datasets by clicking the checkboxes.

 ![History](../fig/OR_history.png)

-2. Select all the code from the right hand panel to copy and paste it into a text editor (like NotePad on Windows or TextEdit on Mac) or Google Docs.
-To copy you can right click the selected text or use the shortcuts cmd+c and cmd+v for Mac or ctrl+c and ctrl+v for Windows.
+2. Select all the code from the right-hand panel to copy and paste it into a text editor (like NotePad on Windows or TextEdit on Mac) or Google Docs.
+To copy, you can right-click the selected text or use the shortcuts cmd+c and cmd+v for Mac or ctrl+c and ctrl+v for Windows.
 Make sure it saves as a plain text file and name it `data_cleaning_script.txt`.
-In TextEdit, do this by selecting `Format` > `Make plain text`.
+In TextEdit, select `Format` > `Make plain text`.
 In Google Docs, do this from the `File` menu > `Download` > `Plain Text (.txt)`

 ## Importing a script to use against another dataset